wtsi-hgi/irobot/irobot/precache/README.md

 The processing time for the requested entity, *T*, is easily calculated as that entity's size divided by the processing rate.
-Thus the ETA for that entity is the current time, plus the duration for the next slot, plus the average wait time for the data ahead of it, plus the time to process itself:
+Thus the ETA for that entity is the base time, plus the duration for the next slot, plus the average wait time for the data ahead of it, plus the time to process
+itself:

-    ETA = Now + W + Q + T
+    ETA = Base + W + Q + T

+* The base time for fetching data is the current time.

+* The base time for checksumming time is the fetching ETA.

-Note that this estimate is not necessarily accurate, in terms of how the concurrency makes a more accurate estimate intractable to calculate.
+Note that this estimate is not necessarily accurate, insofar as the concurrency makes accuracy intractable.
 This is seen as a reasonable compromise.